-- 1. Receptive Tests: The receptive portion of the test (multiple choice) will be administered via Blackboard.
-There will be a time limit for tests. - 2.
-Expressive Tests: Students will post the expressive portion (signing) on Blackboard.
-Signs should be clear and formed correctly, signed in a fluent manner, and accompanied by appropriate facial grammar and spatial references, eye gazes, topicalization, appropriate pauses for both individual signs and ASL sentences.
-Rubrics are posted on Blackboard.
+- 1. Receptive Tests: The receptive portion of the test will be administered via Blackboard.
+The formatting will be similar to assignments, however there is a time limit for tests. - 2.
+Expressive Tests (videos): Students will post the expressive portion (signing) on Blackboard.
+Rubrics are posted on blackboard to be used as a guide.